denten-books/plain-text/0-intro.md

 both "faithful to the source" and is "easier to read than the original document" [@cook_time-bounded_1972].
-Combining these two traditions, I mean ultimately to build a case for a kind of a systematic minimalism when it comes to our use of computers---a minimalism that privileges legibility and human comprehension.
+Combining these two traditions, I mean ultimately to build a case for a kind of a systematic minimalism when it comes to our use of computers---a minimalism that privileges access to source materials, ensuring legibility and comprehension.
 I do so in contrast with other available modes of human--computer interaction, which instead privilege maximizing system--centric ideals like efficiency, speed, performance, or security.

-In my use of plain text I imply also a poetics of reading and writing.
+My use of plain text implies also a poetics of reading and writing.
 The title therefore further identifies an interpretive stance one can assume in relation to the making and the unmaking of literary artifacts.
 Besides visible content, all contemporary documents carry with them a layer of hidden information.
 Originally used for typesetting, that layer affects more than innocuous document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity encode forms of governance.
-Such devices tacitly police intellectual property laws, censor, and carry out surveillance operations.
+These tacit structures police intellectual property laws, censor, and carry out surveillance operations.
 For example, the Digital Millennium Copyright act, passed in the United States in 1996, goes beyond written injunction to require the management of digital rights (DRM) at the level of hardware.
 An electronic book governed by DRM may prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] Computational hermeneutics strives to make such control structures available for critical reflection.
-Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered poetics, able regain a measure of control over the material contexts of our knowledge production [@chun_enduring_2008;
+Building on the recent work of scholars like Wendy Kyong Chun, Tung-Hui Hu, and Lisa Gitelman I make the case for an empowered poetics, able regain a measure of control over the material contexts of our knowledge production [@chun_enduring_2008; @gitelman_paper_2014; @hu_prehistory_2015].
-@gitelman_paper_2014; @hu_prehistory_2015].

 ## 0.2 Displacement